Italian Studies

 Italian Studies Minor

 A minor in Italian Studies consists of completing 7 courses (28 units) that focus on Italy with a European context from two different departments.
-At least 5 of the courses must be upper division.
+At least 5 of the courses must be upper-division.
+The minor code is ITAL-MN-001.

 Resources: